Edweezu/plan-n-go-client/README.md

 # Plan-n-Go

 Often times, getting started and planning a trip is the most stressful part of the process.
 Plan-n-Go helps simplify the experience by keeping all trip details in one spot.
 Users can create detailed travel itineraries and manage their packing list with ease.
-Trip Planning Simplified.

 ## Demo

 - Live Preview can be found at : https://plan-n-go-app.now.sh/

-##Server Side Github Repo
+## Server Side Github Repo

 - https://github.com/Edweezu/plan-n-go-api

 ## Screenshots